Carinsurance.com Insights

 State minimum car insurance in Maryland

-Maryland laws mandate that all drivers carry insurance with minimum liability limits of $30,000 for bodily injury liability per person, $60,000 for bodily injury liability per accident and $15,000 for property damage liability.
+Maryland’s car insurance laws require a minimum coverage of $30,000 in bodily injury liability per person, $60,000 in bodily injury liability per accident and $15,000 in property damage liability.

 Drivers in Maryland must purchase the minimum required car insurance to operate their vehicles on the road.